osbuild/bootc-image-builder/README.md

 ## 🔨 Installation

 Have [podman](https://podman.io/) installed on your system.
-Either through your systems package manager if you're on Linux or through [Podman Desktop](https://podman.io/) if you are on Mac OS or Windows.
+Either through your systems package manager if you're on Linux or through [Podman Desktop](https://podman.io/) if you are on macOS or Windows.
 If you want to run the resulting virtual machine(s) or installer media you can use [qemu](https://www.qemu.org/).

 On macOS, the podman machine must be running in rootful mode: